What Causes Slab Leaks?

-Homeowners often encounter various plumbing issues, and one of the most troublesome is the notorious slab leak.
-Slab leaks can lead to significant damage if not addressed promptly, making it crucial for homeowners to understand the root causes behind these issues.
-In this blog post, we will delve into what causes slab leaks, from faulty installation practices to the materials used and the impact of shifting soils beneath homes.
+March 5, 2026Homeowners often encounter various plumbing issues, and one of the most troublesome is the notorious slab leak.
+Slab leaks can cause significant damage if not addressed promptly, making it crucial for homeowners to understand the root causes of these issues.
+In this blog post, we will delve into the causes of slab leaks, including faulty installation practices, the materials used, and the impact of shifting soils beneath homes.

 What Causes Slab Leaks?